jamesquinlan/dsc-techstack/topics/linkedIn.md

 Here's how:

-Under summary, in the ABOUT section, click pencil icon and it is self explanatory.
+Under summary, in the ABOUT section, click the pencil icon and it is self-explanatory.

 ## 5 Tips

 1. Pick a professional photo and background.
 Go to removebg.com.
 Remove the background.
-Then go to canva.com (with transparent background) with 1600 x 1600.
+Then, go to canva.com (with a transparent background) and use a 1600 x 1600 resolution.

 For background, search and select.

-2. Complement resume with about section (summary section).
+2. Complement resume with an about section (summary section).
 Add a quote, example:
-Product marketer with 6+ years in B2B market in China.
+Product marketer with 6+ years in the B2B market in China.
-"I explain complex products in ways business owners understand"
+"I explain complex products in ways business owners understand."